-Although it's considered the most natural thing in the world, breastfeeding can take a little time to perfect – that's why we created our breastfeeding guide, with advice on successful feeding.
-For example, propping yourself up with cushions can help you feel more
+Although it’s considered the most natural thing in the world, breastfeeding can take a little time to perfect – that’s why we created our ‘how to’ guide on breastfeeding, with advice on how to breastfeed successfully.
+Here we have answers to all your questions around how to breastfeed your newborn.

-Being comfortable will help your baby feed as well as possible, so experiment with a few positions to see what’s best, and remember your comfort too, and make sure you’ve got a drink to hand as it can be thirsty work!
+Being comfortable will help your baby feed as well as possible.
+So experiment with a few different breastfeeding positions to see what’s best.
+Remember your comfort too, and make sure you’ve got a drink to hand as it can be thirsty work!

 - Position yourself comfortably in a supportive chair or with cushions